 The subject Mathematics (Leaving Certificate - Foundation Level) will be accepted for matriculation purposes, but not as a substitute for the subject ’Mathematics’ in faculties or courses for which the subject ’Mathematics’ is currently an entry requirement.
 Entry points will not be awarded for this subject.
 The Leaving Certificate subject ’Ghaeilge - Bonnleibhéal’ (Irish - Foundation Level) will not be accepted for matriculation or points purposes.

-What is the Special Mathematics Examination?
+What is the Engineering Maths Qualifying Examination?

 What is HPAT-Ireland?